UmbraProjects/NuvioDesktop/README.md

 </div>

+## Fork Changes

+This fork is unaffiliated with the Nuvio team, here are the changes:

+1. Adapative Hero, with option to tint the background based on backdrop.
+Designed for full screen only.
+2. Full TV Mode UI, use full screen and extra large posters or it won't work properly.
+3. Keyboard controls for most of the application.
+4. Improved mouse support, hold your mouse at the edge of a catalog to auto scroll, hold and drag to scroll fast, hold shift and use the mouse wheel.
+5. Larger posters option
+6. Playback speed defaults
+7. Hotkeys for search and library
+8. Renderer swapped from D3D to OpenGL as I was getting irritating lighting issues with the adapative hero.
+This doesn't effect playback at all.
+9. Probably other stuff I've forgotten about, generally just improvements to PC.

+It may be discontinued when/if the official Nuvio PC version gets a TV mode/adaptive hero.

 ## About

 Nuvio Desktop brings the Nuvio media experience to desktop.
 It keeps the playback-focused browsing, collection, watch progress, downloads, and Stremio addon ecosystem integration from Nuvio while adapting the app for desktop input, desktop storage, and native desktop playback.